huijing/personal-website-v3/src/content/blog/2015-08-02-people-are-the-problem.md

 Now I've read a lot of discourse for and against using frameworks and I find merit in both sides of the argument.
 In fact, that's how I came to the conclusion that the frameworks and libraries themselves are not to blame, but rather how they are being used.

-There are too many "developers" who simply build websites using Bootstrap or Foundation without actually understanding the underlying CSS and Javascript.
+There are too many "developers" who simply build websites using Bootstrap or Foundation without actually understanding the underlying CSS and JavaScript.
 Imagine you're building a house.

 Bootstrap provides you with stuff like doors, windows and floor tiles that are already painted and ready for use.
 People who don't understand Bootstrap and CSS take the already painted door, and paint their own colours over the original.
 To be honest, I'd rather build my own door.